drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-x.md

 It's clear that this was their first attempt at this.
 There are a few noticeable oddities.
-For example, you are still able to rename the main character, so you never get to hear his voice spoken out loud for the entire game.
+For example, you are still able to rename the main character, so you never get to hear his name spoken out loud for the entire game.
 Dialogue is warped in awkward ways to avoid ever using the name Tidus.
 The same is true of the Aeons, but that's a little less noticeable.
 Line delivery was also frequently strangely paced due to a struggle to fit English lines in the same